 If you do not have good weather data for your area, you can instead use reanalysis data, some of which is now provided at a detailed spatial and temporal resolution.
 One of the best globally available reanalysis datasets is the ERA5 data produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).
 ERA5 comprise hourly data of all the weather parameters required by SWAT+, and covers the entire Earth on a 30km grid for the period 1950 to present.

-ERA5 data can be soon be downloaded directly in both SWAT+ and GOTM-WET format from a dataportal hosted by WaterWebTools.
-You can soon access the portal right here (link will be provided when portal is made operational).
-Alternatively, ERA5 data can also be downloaded from the Climate Data Store using an Application Program Interface (CDS API).
+ERA5 data can be downloaded directly in both SWAT+ and GOTM-WET format from a dataportal hosted by WaterWebTools.
+You can access the portal right here.
+SWAT+ weather data can be downloaded in both hourly and daily formats from the portal.
+Alternatively, ERA5 data can also be downloaded from the original Climate Data Store using an Application Program Interface (CDS API).
 Downloading and formatting the ERA5 data from CDS into SWAT+ format requires some programming skills.

 Alternatively, you can download the somewhat coarser Climate Forecast System Reanalysis (CFSR) data from 1979-2014, through the SWAT website (https://globalweather.tamu.edu/).
 The raw CFSR comprise 6 hourly data at a resolution of approx. 38 km for the entire Earth.
 The advantage of this dataset, when downloading this through the SWAT website, is that it has already been formatted into SWAT format.